eecs280staff/tutorials/docs/setup_remotessh.md

 ==========
 {: .primer-spec-toc-ignore }

-This tutorial will show you how to set up VS Code access into CAEN Linux via SSH.
-It allows you to remotely edit and execute files as if you were using VS Code on the CAEN computers themselves.
+This tutorial will show you how to use VS Code to remotely develop and test on CAEN Linux.
 This may come in handy for those who wish to develop and test their projects directly on CAEN.

 ## Prerequisites